-An Insolvency Practitioner at AABRS is able to act as Liquidator of a company in order to assist directors in the formalities of convening both shareholders and creditors meeting at which the company is placed into liquidation.
+A licensed insolvency practitioner at AABRS is able to act as Liquidator of a company in order to assist directors in the formalities of arranging liquidation to pay creditors and close the company.

-It is important that directors’ take advice at an early stage, as they need to understand their responsibilities as company directors’ of an insolvent company. to minimise the loss to creditors knowing that the company is insolvent might lead to potential personal liabilities for the company directors’ in the future.
+It is important that company directors take advice at an early stage, as they need to understand their responsibilities.
+Company directors of an insolvent company have a duty to minimise the loss to creditors.
+The failure to do so might lead to potential personal liabilities for the company directors in the future.

 Here are the reasons for putting a company into Creditors Voluntary Liquidation:

-- The company may have received a winding up petition or statutory demand from a trade creditor which it cannot pay and therefore wishes to place the company into a Creditors Voluntary Liquidation rather than a Compulsory Liquidation.
+- The company may have received a winding up petition or statutory demand from a trade creditor.
+Unable to pay its debts, it therefore wishes to place the company into a Creditors Voluntary Liquidation rather than a Compulsory Liquidation.

 - The company may be insolvent on a balance sheet test, by virtue of its liabilities exceeding the assets of the company.
 As a result losses are only increasing and without a turnaround in the business’s fortune the Directors are conscious that continuing to trade might infringe on wrongful trading.